mbechtel2/F1Tenth/README.md

 This will launch everything you need for a full simulation; roscore, the simulator, a preselected map, a model of the racecar and the joystick server.

+To run the autonomus script, press the 'l' key while the terminal is selected.
+This will run the script DontCrash.py.

 To manually control the car using a keyboard, use the standard WASD buttons for acceleration and steering, and pressing the space bar will bring the car to a halt.
 If you are using a joystick, make sure the correct axis is set in ```params.yaml``` for steering and acceleration- this changes between different joysticks